bjezek/PoliticalStockWatch/README.md

 # Libaries to import
-import pandas as pd
+import pandas as pd,
-import hvplot.pandas
+import hvplot.pandas,
-from MCForecastTools import MCSimulation import matplotlib as plt
+from MCForecastTools import MCSimulation, import matplotlib as plt,
-%matplotlib inline
+%matplotlib inline,
-import numpy as np
+import numpy as np,
-import yfinance as yf
+import yfinance as yf,
-import datetime as dt
+import datetime as dt,
-from pandas_datareader import data import pandas_datareader as pdr import holoviews as hv from datetime import timedelta from pathlib import Path import seaborn as sns import pandas_montecarlo
+from pandas_datareader import data, import pandas_datareader as pdr, import holoviews as hv, from datetime import timedelta, from pathlib import Path, import seaborn as sns, import pandas_montecarlo